patricklang87/portfolio_3D/README.md

 <h1 align="center">Portfolio 3D</h1>

-<p align="center">S frontend site for hosting my other Webdev projects.
+<p align="center">A frontend site for hosting my other Webdev projects.
 Taken as an opportunity to experiment with the React Three Fiber library.</p>

 ## Links